Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Results

-Combining these Wave I patients with the Pilot, we got our first look at the EHR data quality (Figure~\ref{fig:findings}A).
-A total of $\num{7605}$ data points were validated ($\num{1049}$ lab and $\num{6556}$ vitals variables).
-Patients had between $13$ and $763$ data points validated each (median $= 81.5$).
-For common lab measurements, most extracted values matched the information available in the Epic software interface, and all non-missing values for the rare labs matched (Supplemental Table~S1).
-Only $2$ non-missing ALI components were misclassified.
-Overall, the estimated true positive rate (TPR) and false positive rate (FPR) were $100\%$ and $<1\%$, respectively (Figure~\ref{fig:heatmap}A).
+In total, $\num{7605}$ data points were validated ($\num{1049}$ labs, $\num{6556}$ vitals) between the Pilot and Wave I (Figure~\ref{fig:findings}A).
+Patients had $13$--$763$ data points validated each (median $= 81.5$).
+For common labs, most extracted values matched Epic, and all non-missing values for rare labs matched (Supplemental Table~S1).
+Only two non-missing ALI components were misclassified (Figure~\ref{fig:heatmap}A), for an estimated TPR $=100\%$ and FPR $<1\%$.

-Fewer vitals than labs were found to match Epic ($59\%$ versus $81\%$), with $31\%$ not found.
-Through validation, we discovered that the EHR data extraction algorithm expected every patient encounter to have vitals.
-For encounters where vitals were not taken (e.g., physical therapy or optometry visits), values were imputed from other encounters; these imputed values could not be found in Epic by the auditors.
-Thus, we uncovered an area for potential improvement in the current EHR data extraction protocol.
+Fewer vitals than labs matched Epic ($59\%$ versus $81\%$), with $31\%$ not found.
+We discovered that the EHR data extraction algorithm expected every patient encounter to have vitals.
+When vitals were not taken (e.g., physical therapy), values were imputed from other encounters; auditors could not find these values in Epic.
+Thus, we uncovered an improvement area in the EHR data extraction protocol.

-Incorporating the audit roadmap into the validation protocol improved the completeness of the data, as the number of missing values decreased for nearly all components of the ALI (Supplemental Figure~S3A).
-Homocysteine saw the biggest improvement, with auxiliary information located for $23$ of the $52$ validated patients ($44\%$).
-The number of non-missing ALI components per patient increased from $6.6$ to $7.5$, on average.
-Overall, $48$ of $177$ missing components ($27\%$) were recovered through validation (Figure~\ref{fig:heatmap}A).
+Incorporating the roadmap into the validation protocol improved the completeness of the data.
+The number of missing values decreased for nearly all ALI components (Supplemental Figure~S5A).
+Homocysteine saw the biggest improvement, with auxiliary information located for $23$ of $52$ validated patients ($44\%$).
+The median number of non-missing ALI components per patient increased from $7$ to $8$.
+Overall, $48$ of $177$ missing components ($27\%$) were recovered (Figure~\ref{fig:heatmap}A).

-Incorporating the Pilot and Wave I, we re-fit the healthcare utilization model using the SMLE with the first $52$ validated and $948$ unvalidated patients' data (Table~\ref{tab:model_fits}).
-The association between whole-person health and healthcare utilization appeared even stronger, with an estimated 21\% increase in odds for each $0.1$-point increase in ALI (OR $= 1.21$, 95\% CI: $1.17, 1.25$), adjusting for age.
-For an 18-year-old patient with an ALI of $0$, the expected odds of engaging in the healthcare system decreased to $0.17$ (95\% CI: $0.12$, $0.26$).
-The adjusted OR for age was relatively unchanged (OR $= 1.10$, 95\% CI: $1.01, 1.21$).
-Thus, the preliminary SMLE model reaffirms that worse whole-person health is associated with higher expected odds of engaging in the healthcare system.